Calculus, 2nd edition, Robert T. Smith and Roland B. Minton, McGraw-Hill Company, 2002, ISBN 0-07-239848-5.

 Students should expect to spend a minimum of twelve hours per week reviewing notes taken during class and working assigned homework exercises.
 Preparation for the tests and final exam will require additional hours of study.
 Students will find it beneficial to review all lecture notes and other relevant material collected from the beginning of the semester until the present time at least once per week.

 I will not ``curve'' test grades.
 If you feel that an error was made in the grading of a test, you should explain the error on a separate sheet of paper and return both it and the test to me within three class periods after the test is returned to you.
+After three class periods, changes to graded material will be made at the instructor's discretion.

 Course grade will be calculated as follows.